 Stage 5: requiring construction, commissioning, substantial performance, occupancy.

 Brock CHC continues to work closely with the MOHLTC’s Health Capital Investment Branch and the CE LHIN on the capital project.
 We are currently waiting for approval of Stage 3.2 and anticipate construction of the new building to begin in Spring 2020, with occupancy in mid-2021.

 Brock CHC Capital Campaign

 While the Ministry of Health and Long-Term Care (MOHLTC) Health Capital Investment Branch is funding the majority of the building costs (estimated at $9.7 million dollars), Brock CHC is responsible for the non-shared costs of the project, currently estimated at $450,000.
 Brock Community Health Centre has secured The Regional Municipality of Durham’s support and financial contribution of 25 per cent of the community component of the capital project, approximately $100,000 towards Brock CHC’s capital project.
-Brock CHC has recently recruited the Capital Campaign Cabinet in April 2019, an additional $239,000+ has been raised to date from the community, representing a total of over 75% of the capital campaign goal!
+With the recruitment of the Capital Campaign Cabinet in April 2019, an additional $239,000+ has been raised to date from the community, representing a total of over 75% of the capital campaign goal!
 A very special thanks to David Slabodkin, CEO of Canada Protection Plan and Board Chair of The Nourish and Develop Foundation, for his generous offer to match donations (post-November 8, 2019) dollar-for-dollar for the remaining fundraising amount.
 The Capital Campaign Cabinet continue their fundraising efforts and are hopeful to meet the goal of the campaign by Spring 2020.